monsterstrike/capistrano-paratrooper-chef/README.md

     require "capistrano-paratrooper-chef/omnibus_install"

 This recipe will install chef-solo using omnibus-installer during deploy:setup task.
 Even in the case of no_release option is enable, will install chef-solo.
+(Only if you use `omnibus_install`)

 Another way, you want to install chef-solo as gem package, use following lines.